ronengoren/Admin_panel/README.md

 # Admin School Panel

-Admin Panel is an app build for school principals, using Ruby on Rails, UI Branding, Data Integrity, AJAX in Rails, APIs and deploying a Rails application to Heroku
+Admin Panel is an app built for school principals, using Ruby on Rails, UI Branding, Data Integrity, AJAX in Rails, APIs and deploying a Rails application to Heroku

 Features on the app: